redis/redis-doc/topics/cluster-tutorial.md

 This means that there is at least a master instance serving each of the 16384 slots available.

-Creating a Redis Cluster using the create-custer script
+Creating a Redis Cluster using the create-cluster script
 ---

 If you don't want to create a Redis Cluster by configuring and executing